drvoss/visualstudio-docs.ko-kr/docs/vs-2015/deployment/how-to-add-a-trusted-publisher-to-a-client-computer-for-clickonce-applications.md

 ---
-title: '방법: ClickOnce 응용 프로그램에 대 한 클라이언트 컴퓨터에 신뢰할 수 있는 게시자 추가 | Microsoft Docs' ms.date: 11/15/2016 ms.prod: visual-studio-dev14 ms.technology: vs-ide-deployment
+title: 'How to: Add a Trusted Publisher to a Client Computer for ClickOnce Applications | Microsoft Docs' ms.date: 11/15/2016 ms.prod: visual-studio-dev14 ms.technology: vs-ide-deployment